 First of all, it is important to stress that if you decide to close a business, this means you are more than likely not going to get full value for all of your business assets.
 In the situation where your business is very small and does not have extensive assets or equipment, you can seriously consider closing – however, you can still sell.
 And you should consider that option as well.

-In many cases – especially with an experienced broker supporting you, you can find an investor who is willing to take the risk on a declining business.
+In many cases – especially with an experienced business broker who is familiar with your area and your industry supporting you, you can find an investor who is willing to take the risk on a declining business.
 In this scenario, the importance is to present your business in the best possible light – outlining its potential and successes pre-pandemic.

 What is my business worth in decline?